StateMirror — Spec Sheet

 - Outcome decisions

-- Authorization / enforcement
+- Authorization or enforcement

-- Analytics, search, and dashboards
+- Analytics, search, dashboards, or alerting

-- Event sourcing / reconstruction
+- Event sourcing or reconstruction

-- Retention automation (operator-managed)
+- Retention automation

-- Webhooks / notifications
+- Webhooks or notifications

 Implementation details